craftsdatwit/AutonomousRobot_Navigation_Platform/README.md

 6.)
 To get the demo world installed, please follow the readme instructions within the Warehouse directory.

+## Running the Code

-6.)
-Once multi-robot support has been setup, from ~/catkin_ws run a source devel/setup.bash then run
+Once all other steps have been followed, from ~/catkin_ws run a source devel/setup.bash then run

 ```bash